DSharpPlus/DSharpPlus/docs/articles/commands/processors/slash_commands/localizing_interactions.md

 ---
-uid: articles.commands.command_processors.slash_commands.translator_providers
+uid: articles.commands.command_processors.slash_commands.localizing_interactions
-title: Translator Providers
+title: Localizing Interactions
 ---

-# Translator Providers
+# Localizing Interactions

-In the event that you would like to provide translations for your commands, you can use the `ITranslatorProvider` interface.
+In the event that you would like to provide translations for your commands, you can use the `IInteractionLocalizer` interface.
 This interface allows you to provide translations for your commands and parameters.
 Here is the interface:

 ```cs
 public interface IInteractionLocalizer